jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Operation-Guide/Web-service-Protection-Settings/CC-Defense-Related.md

          - "Normal": When there is no obvious exception in the website, please select the normal mode.
 Only part of visits is checked.
          - "Critical": In case of the slow website response, and exception in the CPU, memory, etc., use the emergency mode.
 This mode is of rigorous detection and may cause false judgment.
          - "Customization": Appropriate for advanced users.
 Enables them to customize the protection threshold.
 Includes HTTP request number threshold, the protection threshold of each Host, the protection threshold of each Host+URI, the protection threshold of each source IP to Host, the protection threshold of each source IP to Host+URI.
 The maximum HTTP request number threshold does not exceed the threshold of the purchased package.

+         **Note**: The defense algorithm used in the above four CC defense modes is only applicable to sites of webpage.
+If the business of the accessed website is an API or App application, there is a great risk of false interception as this kind of business cannot normally response to algorithm verification generally.
+If a user has a CC defense demand for API business or APP business, please open ticket to customize a defense policy.

 3. Configure CC defense policies for single domain name.